Hannah Rappleye is an award-winning investigative reporter with a focus on criminal justice, civil rights and the environment.

 She received her BA from The New School and her MA in Journalism from the City University of New York Graduate School of Journalism.

-Hannah was raised in Ottawa County, Michigan and, for now, is based in the Pioneer Valley of Western Massachusetts.
-In her free time, she can probably be found either writing or riding her horse.
+Hannah was raised in Ottawa County, Michigan.
+In her free time, she can probably be found either writing or riding horses.